calvinaquino/LNReader-Android/readme.txt

 - Jump to inside content layout fixed
 - Bookmarks screen fix layout
 - fix novel content headers/titles
+- Fixed an issue where only the last updated novel was notified
+- Add update service to download list.
+- Add status message in download list.
+- Add download List too all intents
+- Remove Downloads ans Settings buttons from main menu, add them as popup menu.
+- Rename ImageActivity to something better
 //CRASH FIXES
 - Fixed a crash that would occur if trying to unbind an unregistered service on low memory warning.
 - Fixed a crash that related to scrolling while reading a novel.

 //TODO
-- Add download List too all intents
 - Add Orignal Light Novels List
-- Remove Downloads ans Settings buttons from main menu, add them as popup menu.
 - Teaser list to use Download List Model
-- Rename ImageActivity to something better
 - Remove asyncTaskCount from settings
 - Fix manual add crash
 - make external chapters open in an internal customized webview
-- Light Novel List Layout <DOING
+- Light Novel List Layout
 - Empty WatchList hangup bug
 - dialog inside a chapter/content reading "Downloading, please wait"
 - Manual add series tutorial for new users lowPriority